 Today, we have an interview with David Young.
-He is the founder of Drone Launch Academy where he teaches online courses to help people who are looking to use drones commercially.
+He is the founder of Drone Launch Academy where he sells online courses to help people who are looking to use drones commercially.

 In less than 24 months, he was able to grow Drone Launch Academy to $50K/month in sales.
 He didn’t have a blog or any existing audience and he built the entire business from scratch.

 I helped David with a few things for Drone Launch Academy and I have known him for a couple of years now.
-So, I wanted to invite him on this blog to share his experience of growing the Drone Launch Academy into a multiple six-figure business.
+So, I wanted to invite him on this blog to share his experience of growing the Drone Launch Academy into a multi-six-figure business.

-In this interview, we’ll go through everything from how he came up with the idea, how he creates his courses, how he markets them and how he has been able to manage everything while working a full-time job.
+In this interview, we’ll go through everything from how he came up with the idea, how he creates content, how he markets courses, and how he has been able to manage everything while working a full-time job.

 Hey David, good to have you on my blog!
 Why don’t you start by giving us some background on yourself and the story behind Drone Launch Academy?